Skip to content

 How to Confirm a Keratoconus Diagnosis

 Your doctor needs to measure the shape of your cornea.
-Several techniques exist; the most common are corneal topography and Pentacam imaging, which photograph and analyse the cornea in seconds.
-If you have keratoconus and have children, they should have a Pentacam each year starting at age 10 to catch any early signs of disease.
+Several techniques exist.
+The most common are corneal topography and Pentacam imaging, which photograph and analyse the cornea in seconds.
+If you have keratoconus and have children, they should have a Pentacam every year starting at age 10 to catch any early signs of disease.

 How Keratoconus Is Treated

-Treatment for keratoconus often begins with new glasses, then progresses to rigid gas-permeable contact lenses if needed.
+Treatment for keratoconus often starts simply — new glasses — and moves on to rigid gas-permeable contact lenses if needed.

 Glasses can improve vision in mild cases, though rigid contact lenses or intracorneal ring segments (ICRS) may be needed to flatten the cone and improve vision.

-If vision improves with one of the above options, it is important to monitor with periodic Pentacam imaging.
-If progression appears, the next step is corneal cross-linking (CXL) — the so-called "corneal stabilisation" procedure — to halt further steepening.
-If glasses, contact lenses, and rings no longer provide stable, good-quality vision, deep anterior lamellar keratoplasty (DALK) can be performed.
+If vision improves with one of these options, keep monitoring with periodic Pentacam imaging.
+Should progression appear, the next step is corneal cross-linking (CXL) — the so-called "corneal stabilisation" procedure — to halt further steepening.
+And if glasses, contact lenses, and rings no longer provide stable, good-quality vision, deep anterior lamellar keratoplasty (DALK) can be performed.

 Is this how you see the world?